riff-lang/riff/README.md

 ## Usage

-Running `make` in the root directory of the repository will compile the source code and create an executable named `a.out`.
+Running `make` in the root directory of the repository will compile the source code and place the executable in `dist/riff`.

 Running `make install` will compile the source code and place the executable at `/usr/local/bin/riff`